Colorado Timbersled Rentals

 Rent From Vail

 Located just 20 minutes from Vail Colorado, our new Red Cliff location provides direct access to the popular Vail Pass Recreation Area.
 We are the only Timbersled Outfitter with direct access to Vail Pass.

 Vail Office: 970-471-8491

 BUENA VISTA COLORADO

-From Buena Vista, we can arrange to drop off the Timbersleds at either the St. Elmo trailheads or Cottonwood Pass trailheads where our permits allow for it.
-St. Elmo is known intermediate to advanced riding whereas cottonwood pass has a little of everything for everyone.
-We offer guided and unguided rentals in Buena Vista.
+From Buena Vista, we can arrange to drop off the Timbersled Rentals at the Cottonwood Pass or St. Elmo trail heads – where our permits allow for it.
+St. Elmo is considered Advanced Terrain.

 Tank of Gas